Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Definition and Fundamental Results on Distribution and State Verification

-We say that the algorithm $\cD$ is adaptively-verifiable if, for any polynomial $t$, any function $\epsilon:\N\ra(0,1)$, and any constant $c>0$, there exist a polynomial $s$ and a PPT algorithm $\Vrfy$ such that the following holds. \begin{description} \item[Correctness:] We have
+We say that the algorithm $\cD$ is adaptively-verifiable with an $X$-algorithm if, for any polynomial $t$, any function $\epsilon:\N\ra(0,1)$, and any constant $c>0$, there exist a polynomial $s$ and an $X$-algorithm $\Vrfy$ such that the following hold. \begin{description} \item[Correctness:] We have